dicchyantgurung/Identifying-undervalued-vs-overvalued-houses-in-King-County-Seattle/README.md

 ### Project:

-Clean, explore, and model this dataset on a multivariate linear regression to predict the sale price of houses as accurately as possible.
+Clean, explore, and model the dataset on a multivariate linear regression to predict the sale price of houses as accurately as possible.

 ### Dataset: